Mike Zandofsky

-Michael Leslie Zandofsky (born November 30, 1965) is a former American football offensive lineman who played in the National Football League (NFL).
+Michael Leslie Zandofsky (born November 30, 1965) is an American former professional football player who was an offensive lineman in the National Football League (NFL).

 Early life

 Zandofsky attended Corvallis High School in Corvallis, Oregon and starred in football, wrestling, and baseball.
 He helped lead the Corvallis Spartans to a 3A Oregon State Championship in 1983.
+Zandofsky was first-team all-state as a defensive tackle as a junior and senior, as well as a first-team all-state offensive lineman as a senior.
 He was also the 3A Oregon State wrestling champion in the heavyweight class in 1983.

 College career

-At the University of Washington, Zandofsky was a stand-out offensive lineman and made first-team All Pac-10 as a sophomore and a junior.
+Zandofsky was a highly touted recruit as on offensive lineman out of high school.
+Ultimately, he chose to play football at the University of Washington.
+Zandofsky was a stand-out offensive lineman for the Huskies, playing both guard and tackle in his time there.
+Mike started a total of 41 games in his college career.
+Zandofsky was a three time All-American, earning a first team selection after his senior season.
+Zandofsky was also a first-team All Pac-10 selection as a sophomore, junior, and as a senior.
 In his senior year, he was a pre-season Playboy All-American.
-He was selected to play in the Blue-Gray all-star game as a junior and to the East-West Shrine game as a senior.
-In addition, he was awarded the John P. Angel award in his junior and senior season as the top offensive lineman on the team and was a team captain as a senior.
+He was selected to play in the Blue–Gray Football Classic game as a junior and to the East–West Shrine Bowl game as a senior.
+In addition, he was awarded the John P. Angel award, an award given out by the Huskies to the top offensive lineman on the team, in his junior and senior season.
+Zandofsky was a team captain as a senior as well.

 Professional career

+Arizona Cardinals

-He was drafted in the 1989 NFL Draft in the third round (67th overall) by the Arizona Cardinals.
-In his second season in the NFL, he was sent to the San Diego Chargers, where he spent the next four seasons.
-After three seasons with the Atlanta Falcons and one with the Philadelphia Eagles, Zandofsky retired from professional football.
+Zandofsky was selected in the 1989 NFL draft in the third round (67th overall) by the Arizona Cardinals.
+In his rookie season, Zandofsky played in 15 games, starting 6 of them for the Cardinals.

+San Diego Chargers

+In the off-season of 1990, Zandofsky was traded to the San Diego Chargers.
+While in San Diego, Zandofsky was primarily used as a back-up guard for this first three seasons there.
+In 1993, Mike's fourth season with the Chargers, his hard work earned him a starting spot at left guard.
+Zandofksy started all 16 games for the Chargers that season.

+Atlanta Falcons

+Zandofsky signed a free agent deal with the Atlanta Falcons in 1994.
+While in Atlanta, Zandofsky was a huge part of the team's offensive line.
+In his three seasons with the Falcons, Mike played in 42 games, starting all 42 of those games at the right guard position.
+The Falcons were in a rebuilding phase following their 3-13 1996 season, and chose to not re-sign Zandofsky.